Skip to content

 Cleanup

-Effects can return a cleanup function.
+Effects can register cleanup functions using the onCleanup callback.
 This function runs before the effect re-executes or when the component unmounts.
 This is useful for cleaning up event listeners, timers, or subscriptions.

 tsx